leighstephenson/blackheartcustoms/README.md

 - Start postgres if not running already by using `brew services start postgresql`
 - Run `npm start`
 - Navigate to `localhost:5042`

-## Deployment

-1. Create a new Heroku project
-1. Link the Heroku project to the project GitHub Repo
-1. Create an Heroku Postgres database
-1. Connect to the Heroku Postgres database from Postico
-1. Create the necessary tables
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-1. In the deploy section, select manual deploy

 ## Acknowledgement
 Thanks to Chris Black and Marc McCarthy at [Prime Digital Academy](www.primeacademy.io) for teaching me all the skills needed to build this app.
 Thanks to everyone in the Tanzanite cohort for support and encouragement!